Ashoka University: History

 The institution was named after the Mauryan emperor Ashoka.
 It was conceived as an idea after Sanjeev Bikhchandani and Ashish Dhawan approached Pramath Raj Sinha, a former dean of the Indian School of Business, for his assistance in setting up the university.
 The project was code-named Project Nobel, referring to the founders' aspiration to produce future Nobel Prize laureates.
+It was set up by a private limited company called "International Foundation For Research and Education".

 Initial discussions aimed to set up an institute of engineering and technology that could match the reputation of leading institutions in the field.
 Ashoka's founders signed a memorandum of understanding with the University of Pennsylvania School of Engineering and Applied Science.
 The founders' list named 22 people, including Ashok Trivedi, Dilip Shanghvi, Nirmal Jain, Sanjeev Bikhchandani and Jerry Rao.
 The list later grew to 46.

 Ashoka later expanded its focus to provide education in the liberal arts, combining instruction in the natural sciences, social sciences, and the humanities.
 Trivedi fortified this decision by setting up the Trivedi Centre for Political Data (TCPD) in partnership with the University of Michigan.
 In 2020, Ashoka University established the Trivedi School of Biosciences with virologist Shahid Jameel as the first director of the centre.